Ben Youssef Mosque: History

 During the Saadian dynasty period (16th century) the city underwent significant urban changes, with new neighbourhoods and new mosques being created in the western areas of the city (on the site of an older Jewish neighbourhood), such as the Mouassine Mosque.
 The Saadians appear to have also given their patronage to the neighbourhood around the Ben Youssef Mosque.
 The Ben Youssef Mosque was reportedly rebuilt or refurbished by sultan Abdallah al-Ghalib, who ruled between 1557 and 1574 (though no remains of this Saadian mosque have been found).
 Next to it, Abdallah al-Ghalib also erected in 1563–64 a new madrasa (theological college), the Ben Youssef Madrasa, just east of the mosque, thereby giving it a new life as the mosque of scholars.
-The ornate street fountain known as Shrob ou Shouf was also built nearby during the reign of Ahmad al-Mansur (ruled 1578–1603).
+The ornate street fountain known as Shrob ou Shouf was also built nearby during the reign of Ahmad al-Mansur.

-Having fallen into ruin in the course of the seventeenth and eighteenth centuries, it was completely rebuilt in the early 19th century by the 'Alawi sultan Suleiman (ruled 1792–1822), with a different alignment and hardly any trace left of its original Amoravid or Almohad design.
+Having fallen into ruin in the course of the seventeenth and eighteenth centuries, it was completely rebuilt in the early 19th century by the 'Alawi sultan Suleiman, with a different alignment and hardly any trace left of its original Amoravid or Almohad design.
 Construction finished in 1819–20 when the minaret was completed.
 Despite this later patronage, the present mosque has retained the original name "Ben Youssef".

 It continues to serve today as one of the most important mosques in Marrakesh.
 Traditionally, the qadi (religious judge) of the Ben Youssef Mosque has jurisdiction over all of Marrakesh, and even over outlying areas.
 It is not accessible to non-Muslim visitors.